PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

    The remembered state at any point is the combination of the key-signature baseline and any per-octave deviations accumulated earlier in the measure.
 Deviations always override baseline; removal of deviation reverts to baseline.

 6. **Measure-boundary rules**
-   At measure boundaries, the initial remembered state is either the previous measure's final state or the key-signature baseline, depending on house-style settings.
-Courtesy-accidental detection always has access to the previous measure's final state.
+   At measure boundaries, the initial remembered state is always the key-signature baseline.
+The previous measure's final state is available for: (a) tied note bypass detection at position 0 (standard ties only), and (b) courtesy-accidental detection (all modes).
+The tied bypass is a pure exception—no print, no remembered state update—requiring subsequent occurrences to restate vs baseline.

 These six invariants, combined with the single comparison rule, constitute a complete solution to accidental rendering for Western staff notation.
 The algorithm handles all scenarios—single-staff, multi-staff, multi-voice, cross-staff, atonal, mid-measure key changes—through the same mechanism.
 No heuristics are required beyond configurable house-style settings.